llkyz/Project1-IcePath/readme.md

 ## Installation

-Clone/download all files into a folder, and simply run **index.html** to start!
+The game can be played over at https://llkyz.github.io.
+Alternatively, clone/download all files into a folder, and run **index.html** to start.

 ## Controls